awesome-schedule/plannable/docs/generator/README.md

 ### Time Conflict Cache

 When developing version 7.0, we discovered that it is much more efficient to pre-compute the conflict between all pairs of sections in different courses than computing them on-the-fly.
+The reasons are outlined below.

 #### Pre-computation